 How much money you will make in how much time will also depend upon several factors.
 If you focus more on growth rather than funding an expensive lifestyle, you might be able to scale up and get rich faster.

-If your goal is to live rich without running a business, you can eventually sell a successful business for enough money to live upon comfortably.
+If your goal is to live rich without running a business, you can eventually sell a successful business for enough money to live comfortably and achieve financial freedom.